mathieu-benoit/asp-dot-net-core-on-azure-web-app/docs/ApsNetCore-AppServiceWindows-CD.md

-Here is one example to Release this Web App via VSTS.
+Here is one example to Release an ASP.NET Core 1.1 web application to an App Service (Windows).
 You could adapt it with your own context, needs and constraints.

 # Import the Release Definition